jenniferngp/iPSC_PPC_eQTL_Project/README.md

 ## 4. eQTL networks
 See `eqtl_networks.R`.
 This script shows how to identify eQTL modules using colocalized eQTL pairs as input.
 We performed the community clustering by chromosome to increase sensitivity.

-## 5. LD_analysis.ipynb
+## 5. LD between iPSC-PPC, adult islet, and adult panc eQTLs
+See `LD_analysis.ipynb`.
 This notebook for LD analysis between eQTL pairs and how it was used to update the eQTL annotations.

-## 6. process_gwas_coloc.R
+## 6. Process GWAS colocalization results
-Script showing how GWAS colocalization data was processed
+See `process_gwas_coloc.R`.
+This script shows how GWAS colocalization data was processed.

 ## 7. check_numbers.ipynb
 This script shows how the numbers in the manuscript were calculated using the supplementary tables.